Last Updated on October 27, 2021 by Jim Ferri

 Although notably grand, it was only one afternoon of a lovely week aboard the huge, 140,000-ton ship with about 4,000 other guests.
 That number may jolt you, but the ship offers plenty of room because crowds are minimal.

-Excellent Dining Aboard the Divina
+Excellent Dining Aboard a Divina Cruise

 We enjoyed our dinners in the lovely Villa Rose restaurant (and yes, it is red), tastefully decorated with gold-tone metals and rich red upholstery, draperies and carpet.
 On the other hand, another restaurant, the Black Crab, is open for lunch on sea days.
 Famed Eataly, a branch of the Italian restaurant popular in New York, Chicago, São Paulo, Tokyo and elsewhere, is open for lunch and dinner.